continental/RelaxedLasso/README.md

 implementation of lasso.

 There are two algorithms implemented in scikit-learn to get the lasso_path:
-* least angle regression (LARS) : this is the one used in this implementation
+* least angle regression (LARS) : this is the one used in the RelaxedLassoLars implementation.
-* coordinate ascent : not implemented
+* coordinate descent : this is the one used in the RelaxedLasso implementation.

 For pros and cons of each algorithm, see the [lasso documentation](https://scikit-learn.org/stable/modules/linear_model.html#least-angle-regression)

-The reason for choosing LARS is that it produces a full piecewise linear solution path, which is particularly well suited for extrapolation of coefficients values when applying the 'relaxation' factor θ.
+Usually, the main reason for choosing LARS is that it produces a full piecewise linear solution path, which is particularly well suited for extrapolation of coefficients values when applying the 'relaxation' factor θ.